Herzogin Cecilie: History

 The timber and brass portholes from the chart room were salvaged and used to construct a small room in the Cottage Hotel at Hope Cove, which can still be visited today.
 The room contains several photographs and press cuttings of the wreck.
 There is also a collection of items from the ship in a small museum at Sven Eriksson's family home at Pellas, in Lemland, on the Åland Islands of Finland.
-By far the best relic of the vessel is the beautifully restored captain's saloon, which the owner salvaged before the ship was abandoned and was finally installed in the Åland Maritime Museum in Mariehamn, Finland.
+The restored captain's saloon, which the owner salvaged before the ship was abandoned, was installed in the Åland Maritime Museum in Mariehamn, Finland.

 The ship and her last voyage were memorialized in a folk song by Ken Stephens, Herzogin Cecile.

 Official numbers and code letters

 Official Numbers were a forerunner to IMO Numbers.
 Herzogin Cecilie had the Finnish Official Number 703 and used the Code Letters TPMK.